 Fully furnished condo within Halcyon Hot Springs Resort.
 Freehold ownership.
 Unit is set up for 4 people with 839 ft2, 2 bathrooms, full kitchen with living/dining area looking out over the lake & covered balcony.
 Excellent returns.
 Use personally and/or as an investment.

-A rare opportunity (first unit available for re-sale since construction in 2006) to purchase a gorgeous and fully furnished chalet Halcyon Hot Springs Resort.
+A rare opportunity (first unit available for re-sale since construction in 2006) to purchase a gorgeous and fully furnished chalet Halcyon Hot Springs Resort and lakefront nonetheless.

-The owners of this unit also own the lower level studio suite (11B) which is also for sale (324,900); this is the ideal recreational/investment property which could be used for personal use and enjoy the pools, 5-star dining and excellent outdoor recreation in the area, and while not present make excellent $ returns as it is rented out and under full managed of professionals - 100% hands off.
-This unit currently brings in a net income of approx. $24k after taxes, strata fees and all expenses.
+The owners of this unit also own the lower level studio suite (11B) which is also for sale ($324,900); this is the ideal recreational/investment property which could be used for personal use and enjoy the pools, 5-star dining and excellent outdoor recreation in the area, and while not present make excellent $$$ returns as it is rented out and under full managed of professionals—100% hands off.
+This unit currently brings in a net income of approx. $18k after taxes, strata fees and all expenses are paid.

 To set up a showing please contact the agent so we can make arrangement to show you the unit in between stays.